iterative/dvc/.github/PULL_REQUEST_TEMPLATE.md

       everything to be addresses.
 Please review them carefully and fix those that actually improve code or fix bugs.

-Thank you for the contribution - we'll try to review it as soon as possible 🙏.
+Thank you for the contribution - we'll try to review it as soon as possible. 🙏